Research and testing is an essential part of developing safe and effective vaccines.

 Serious reactions like allergic reactions are extremely rare.
 If you have a reaction that you think is severe or unexpected, seek medical advice straight away.

 If you have any concerns about potential side effects of vaccines, talk to your doctor or nurse.

 Vaccine safety monitoring

-The TGA and the manufacturer closely monitor how well a vaccine is working and how safe it is.
+The TGA and the company that makes the vaccine closely monitor how well a vaccine is working and how safe it is in the community.

 - further clinical trials

 In Australia, clinicians who specialise in immunisation actively monitor people who have been vaccinated in a range of healthcare settings, including general practices, community clinics and hospitals to see if they have experienced any problems.
 This system is called AusVaxSafety.

 AusVaxSafety has captured information from hundreds of thousands of vaccination encounters across Australia.
 The data shows that the rates of adverse effects after vaccination are extremely low.

 You can report adverse events directly to the TGA online using:

 - National Adverse Event Following Immunisation (AEFI) reporting form